-8.5 What is the climate for your type of business and your geographic location?
+4. What is the climate for your type of business and your geographic location?

-Few investors will want to put money into your business if you have not done sufficient "homework" to determine that you have a reasonable chance of success.
-If your business is based on existing economic or legal conditions that are subject to change soon your risk is substantially increased.
-Even if your business has great potential, if the local economy is sluggish to the point that it cannot support your venture, you need to be aware of this before moving ahead.
+Few investors will want to put money into your business if you haven't done sufficient "homework" to determine that you have a reasonable chance of success.
+If your business is based on existing economic or legal conditions that are subject to change in the near future your risk is substantially increased.
+Even if your business has great potential, if the local economy is sluggish to the point that it can't support your venture, you need to be aware of this before moving ahead.